LeeMorinUCF/QMB6358F20/demo_01_computing_intro/README.md

 ```

 Other programs can be written to multiply two values, with repeated addition.
-Subtraction can also be done, except that there is the potential for negative values, in which an extra register must be used to store a minus sign.
+Subtraction can also be performed similarly, except that there is the potential for negative values, in which an extra register must be used to store a minus sign.
-Divisin can be completed by repeated subtraction, with an extra register for the remainder, with one additional hitch: storing an error message in a register to denote division by zero.
+Division can be completed by repeated subtraction, with an extra register for the remainder, with one additional hitch: storing an error message in a register to denote division by zero.
 Once these programs are written, one can create a program to emulate a pocket calculator by including a register with a value to indicate the desired operation.
-For example, zero for ```ADD```, one for ```SUBTRACT```, three for ```MULTIPLY``` and four for ```DIVIDE```.
+For example, zero for ```ADD```, one for ```SUBTRACT```, two for ```MULTIPLY``` and three for ```DIVIDE```.

 The extension to more advanced computers is described in this note: [Secrets to Computer Power Revealed](http://sites.tufts.edu/rodrego/files/2011/03/Secrets-of-Computer-Power-Revealed-2008.pdf).